 - All lots will be served by individual wells. - The closest fire hydrants are located on Pope Road at Albion Road and at Roosevelt Trail at Pope Road, over a mile from the subdivision.
-At the Development Team meeting on May 1, 2018, Fire Chief Brent Libby recommended that the new houses in this subdivision include sprinkler systems that meet NFPA standards. - A note should be added to the plan that all new homes shall be equipped with sprinkler systems that meet NFPA and the Town of Windham standards. - In accordance with cluster subdivision standards in Section 911.K3.b the applicant must demonstrate on the plan that it is possible to locate a subsurface wastewater disposal field and a well on each lot.
+At the Development Team meeting on May 1, 2018, Fire Chief Brent Libby recommended that the new houses in this subdivision include sprinkler systems that meet NFPA standards. - A note should be added to the plan that all new homes shall be equipped with sprinkler systems that meet NFPA and the Town of Windham standards. - Note 13 on the subdivision plan dated January 7, 2019 states that all dwellings within the subdivision shall include sprinkler systems meeting NFPA standards. - In accordance with cluster subdivision standards in Section 911.K3.b the applicant must demonstrate on the plan that it is possible to locate a subsurface wastewater disposal field and a well on each lot.
 When determined that it is necessary for specific lots, by the Planning Board, as a Condition of Approval, the location of these elements shall be elements of the subdivision plan, and any future changes to the location of these elements will require an amended subdivision review. - A plan of wastewater disposal systems is shown on Sheet WW-1 dated July 23, 2018. - A plan of wastewater disposal systems is shown on Sheet WW-1 dated October 26, 2018.
-Well exclusion areas should be noted the subdivision plan.
+Well exclusion areas should be noted the final subdivision plan.